serjoshua/ontologies/README.md

 ### `mvn clean install`

-This installs all the dependencies needed to start the application and runs all the test created for this application.\
+This installs all the dependencies needed to start the application and runs all the test scripts.\
 \
 After that, run:

 ### `mvn spring-boot:run`

-Runs the app in the development mode.\
+This runs the app in the development mode.\
 Access the APIs at [http://localhost:8080](http://localhost:8080).

 You're good to go!